-- If you have kids, that might be the reason.
+- If you have kids, they might be your reason.

-- If you’re tired, unhappy, and on lots of medications and you’re ready to change all that and experience life to its fullest, then that’s a sure bet.
+- If you’re tired, unhappy, and on lots of medications and you’re ready to change all of that and experience life to its fullest, than that’s a sure bet.

 - If you have a certain goal that’s really important and it requires you to get your shit together when it comes to your eating, that will work.

-Whatever your reason, it has to be worth the changes that you’re making, because at some point during your journey, things will get hairy and your WHY will make or break your success.
+Whatever your reason, it has to be worth the changes that you’re planning to make, because at some point during your journey, things will get hairy and your WHY will make or break your success.

 If you’re changing your diet because your partner thinks you look hotter when you’re 20 pounds lighter, that has future resentment written all over it.
-Tell your partner to go find someone 20 pounds lighter, and find another reason.
+Tell your partner to go find someone 20 pounds lighter and then you find another reason.

 Whatever you do, don’t skip this step – you need to find your WHY, and it needs to be good because it will act as your anchor going forward.

 Allow me to jump on the mic and explain.

 When we go from replacing self-defeating habits with better, more productive and healthier habits, an adjustment period is guaranteed.
 And at times, that adjustment period is fucking ugly.

 - Whether it’s experiencing painful detox symptoms as a result of getting sugar and processed food out of your system.